hammerhead226/2016RobotCode/README.md

 - Follow the WPILib ScreenSteps instructions starting with "Install Eclipse Java Development Tools" - http://wpilib.screenstepslive.com/s/4485/m/13503/l/145002-installing-eclipse-c-java

 ##### Setting up build path in Eclipse
-- he wpilib plugin adds some classpath variables to your workspace, so if you've deleted yours or have created a new one, you'll need to add them again.
+- The wpilib plugin adds some classpath variables to your workspace, so if you've deleted yours or have created a new one, you'll need to add them again.

 - If you create a new Robot Java Project the wpilib plugin will automatically add the classpath variables.
 Otherwise, follow the steps below to add them manually:
 - Open the Preferences window and navigate to: Java > Build Path > Classpath Variables